 More examples of formatted submissions to last year’s C&C conference can be found here.

-If you have specific questions, or are seeking help, to format your submission correctly from the C&C22 publications team, you are asked to fill out the form on the publication support portal here.
-The publications team will respond to requests made via this system as quickly as possible.
-You can also write an email to firstname.lastname@example.org, but we prefer that you use the system that has been put in place.
+If you have specific questions, or are seeking help, to format your submission correctly from the C&C’23 publications team, please email firstname.lastname@example.org.
+The publications team will respond to requests as quickly as possible.

 ACM Production Workflow Background

 Microsoft Word: ACM has been working hard to create a usable and accessible experience for Microsoft Word authors.
 It has completely changed it approach to the production process to achieve ACM’s goal of a publication portfolio available in flexible formats with accessibility features.
 More information about the motivation behind this change and how we prepare publications can be found at https://www.acm.org/articles/pubs-newsletter/2019/blue-diamond-mar-2019#3.

 Working with volunteers from the SIG and journal communities, ACM has developed a new, easier to use Microsoft Word authoring format and workflow that completely replaces the previous formats that were difficult and unusable.
 This new approach enables authors to concentrate on their content rather than print output formatting, and alleviates the time needed to prepare the text for submission.

 LaTeX: ACM continues to revise the Primary Article Templates to improve usability, functionality, and accessibility as needed.
 Please review the Primary Article Templates documentation in section 2 of this page for the latest version and update history.
 To ensure 100% compatibility with The ACM Publishing System (TAPS), please restrict the use of packages to the list of approved LaTeX packages when using the Primary Article Template to your document.
 The approved package webpage also provides information on how to submit additional LaTeX packages for review and adoption.